Western Michigan University

 - B.S., Geology, Michigan State University, 2000

-After earning his Ph.D., Kaczmarek worked as a research scientist for ExxonMobil Upstream Research Company (2005-2011).
-There, he investigated limestone petrogenesis, taught a variety of courses, and worked on exploration and production projects all over the world.
-After leaving ExxonMobil, he returned to academia as an assistant professor of geology at Bridgewater State University in Massachusetts (2011-2015), and is now at WMU.
+Dr. Kaczmarek began his career as a research scientist for ExxonMobil Upstream Research Company (2005-2011), where he investigated carbonate reservoirs, taught a variety of courses, and worked on exploration and production projects all over the world.
+In 2011, he returned to academia as an assistant professor of geology at Bridgewater State University.
+He joined the faculty at Western Michigan University in 2015.

 Dr. Kaczmarek has published dozens of peer-reviewed journal articles, serves on the editorial board for the Journal of Sedimentary Research, and referees manuscripts and proposals for more than a dozen scientific journals and grant funding agencies worldwide.
 His research activities are supported by the U.S. National Science Foundation and various industry sponsors.

 - 2021-2024: Collaborative research: experimentally evaluating the relationship between cation ordering and oxygen and clumped isotope fractionation in dolomite, U.S. National Science Foundation (EAR-GG-2120193), PI ($294,939).